Skip to article frontmatterSkip to article content

 Region Object

 The library_spec contains a list of, possibly nested, Region objects which detail individual segments within the sequencing library molecule, specifying types, sequences, and relationships between segments.
-The order of the Regions in the library_spec from top to bottom correspond to their linear ordering in the library molecule from the 5’ -> 3’ end.
+The order of the Regions in the library_spec (top to bottom) corresponds to their linear ordering in the library molecule from the 5’ -> 3’ end.

 modalities: